 In-Field Learning Experiences

-- Students generally work with law offices in St. Louis in many aspects of legal practice.
+- Senior capstone course requires students to work with law offices in St. Louis in many aspects of legal practice.

-- Students also have the option to work with local congressional representatives or officers in local politics.
+- Options to work with local congressional representatives or officers in local politics

 Pre-Law Course Samples